 Format: Live via zoom

 Virtual tours and lectures will be delivered live via zoom, using photos, images, videos and maps to show you the highlights points of interest from a virtual walking tour, museum/gallery tour or day trip.
-The tour will be approx 50 mins long with 10 minutes for questions at the end.
+The tour will be approx 1 hour long with time for questions at the end.
 Interaction will be encouraged via the chat facility (for larger groups) and via video (for smaller groups).

 Technology requirements: access to email and zoom